Cindy Agidius: Career

 Agidius was a realtor in Moscow, Idaho.
 She was also a staffer for United States Senators Dirk Kempthorne and Mike Crapo.

 Agidius is a member of the Latah County Board of Realtors and the Moscow Chamber of Commerce.
 She was the state director of the Idaho Women's Commission during Kempthorne's tenure as governor.

 On November 6, 2012, Agidius won the election and became a Republican member of Idaho House of Representatives for District 5 seat A. Agidius defeated Paulette Jordan with 50.3% of the votes.
 On November 4, 2014 Agidius was defeated for re-election by Paulette Jordan with 51.8% of the votes.

 After her defeat from the House of Representatives, Agidius was hired by the Idaho House Republican Caucus as its communications director for the 2015 legislative session.
 House Minority Leader John Rusche of Lewiston asked Speaker Scott Bedke for her removal from the position, alleging that Agidius was abusing her role as communications director by 'harassing' and 'spying' on her former opponent, Representative Paulette Jordan.
 Agidius took a photograph of Jordan swiveling in her chair when U.S. Senator Jim Risch addressed the Idaho House of Representatives, which Agidius saw as disrespectful, and criticized Jordan on Facebook for missing a committee vote on a concealed weapons bill, a comment which was later removed.
 Agidius remained as communications director and responded to the allegations, "In my opinion, a problem never existed.
 I have enough to do here without worrying about what Paulette's doing.
 There have been a few instances when I've seen her do things she said she wouldn't do.
 Those are things I may store and remember, if I choose to run again."
 Agidius did not challenge Jordan in 2016.

+In 2026 Agidius again ran for the legislature, seeking to win the district 6A seat.
+She was defeated in the Republican primary by Colton Bennett.